 The governing board must convene a meeting to consider reinstatement within 50 school days of receiving notice of the suspension.
-The governing board is not required to consider the suspension and does not have the power to decide to reinstate the pupil.

 61 Parents on diagram refer to parent if the pupil is under 18 or the excluded pupil, aged 18 or over.